stenioanibal/iovagrantcreator/README.md

 # IOVagrant Creator

-Create a complete project structure using Vagrant, VVV and Zsh
+Create a complete project structure using Vagrant, VVV and Zsh running `wpinit` command!

 This command build a basic structure to init or clone one Wordpress Project to your Vagrant machine using VVV, including: